nesi/hpc_training/_lessons/maui-and-mahuika/09-building-code-on-mahuika.md

 ```
 to find out.

-Note that specifying search paths with `-I` and `-L` is not strictly necessary in case of the GNU and Intel compilers, which will use the contents of `CPATH`, `LIRARY_PATH`, and `LD_LIBRARY_PATH` provided by the NeSI/NIWA module.
+Note that specifying search paths with `-I` and `-L` is not strictly necessary in case of the GNU and Intel compilers, which will use the contents of `CPATH`, `LIBRARY_PATH`, and `LD_LIBRARY_PATH` provided by the NeSI/NIWA module.
 This will not work with the Cray compiler.

 **Important note:** Make sure that you load the correct variant of a library, depending on your choice of compiler.
 Switching compiler environment will *not* switch NeSI/NIWA modules automatically.
 Furthermore, loading a NeSI/NIWA module may switch programming environment if it was built with a different compiler.
 In general, Fortran libraries should be built with the same compiler.